InteropDemo/InteropDigital2020/pyOpenSDP/README.md

 I would also double check this document: [opensdp/OpenSDP Setup Tutorial.md at master · greenstatic/opensdp · GitHub](https://github.com/greenstatic/opensdp/blob/master/docs/OpenSDP%20Setup%20Tutorial.md) .

-Keep in mind when reading these documents that all of the cert and key generation for the clients is down by the support scripts in this project, **however** this project still **requires the ca and server certs to be generated manually** using the openspa and opensdp documentation.
+Keep in mind when reading these documents that all of the cert and key generation for the clients is done by the support scripts in this project, **however** this project still **requires the ca and server certs to be generated manually** using the openspa and opensdp documentation.